Buddhist Oneness: How To Achieve Oneness With The Universe

 What this shows us is that whether we feel separate to the universe or one with it, the reason lies in our brains.
 If the extrinsic network and intrinsic network function individually, we will sense ourselves as separate to the world.
 If they function in harmony, we will see ourselves as one with the world.

-The experience of oneness happens in the brain
+The science of oneness

 Both your idea of your self and your idea of oneness are created by your brain’s “default network”.
 And this part of the brain may even have been involved when Buddha achieved enlightenment.